mealet/nextcord-bot/README.md

 ## Description
 This is a testing bot created to learn nextcord library, and test some new discord features.
-Bot have database, who's creating on start (`database.db`), and some cogs.
+Bot have database, which is creating on start (`database.db`), and some cogs.

 ## Features
 - Bot have database (`database.db`) with moderation logs